Best Contract Attorney Los Angeles – Trusted California Business Lawyer

 Contract Based on Fraud, Misrepresentation, or a Mistake

 A contract can be broken if one of the involved parties does something improper or makes a mistake.
-For example, let’s say you agree to buy your neighbor’s 2005 Dodge Ram truck.
+For example, let’s say your agreement was to buy your neighbor’s 2005 Dodge Ram truck.
 Upon further inspection, you learn that the truck is actually the 1995 version.
-Even if your neighbor didn’t know the truth about his truck’s year of origin, the misinformation is enough to cancel the contract.
+Even if your neighbor didn’t know the truth about his truck’s year of origin, the misinformation is enough to cancel the agreement.

 Not being legally able to enter into a contract would also fall under this category.
 If your neighbor forced you to purchase his car at the threat of violence to your family, the agreement could be broken.
 It would also be true if you were sick and unable to make sound decisions or were a minor when you agreed to the deal.